 - Allows patients to feel more confident

 Ideal candidates interested in undergoing retrodermal curettage surgery must be in good health and have realistic expectations of the procedure.
-Dr. Grazer will assess your condition during your scheduled consultation to determine if you can benefit from retrodermal curettage surgery.
+Dr. Grazer will assess your condition during your scheduled consultation in Newport Beach to determine if you can benefit from retrodermal curettage surgery.

 Retrodermal curettage surgery is performed on an outpatient basis using twilight anesthesia to help minimize pain and bleeding.
 Incisions are created under the armpit along the chest wall.
 The tissues under both armpits are then scraped, and a specialized tool removes the sweat glands in a diagonal sweep.
 Once both armpits have been addressed, a dose of antibiotic fluid is injected into the incisions, which are then stitched closed.